luisrochadev/luisrochadev.github.io/_posts/2018-02-20-how-to-start-coding-in-2018.md

 Reading this book will test you more than CodeAcademy did as, let's face it, reading a text book is not as fun as learning alongside an interactive website.
 This is a valuable time to train your focus and motivation towards the subject matter.
 Don't allow yourself to get distracted or give up.
 Remember why you wanted to get started in the first place and motivate yourself constantly.

-<h2>Investing in Yourself: Part 1</h2>
-Talk about programs like Treehouse.

-<h2>Investing in Yourself: Part 1</h2>
+<h2>Investing in Yourself</h2>
-Talk about Bootcamps.
+You've kept at your learning and have gotten a solid understanding of the core lessons Eloquen JavaScript has to offer.
+That's awesome!
+Up until now, you have been learning about these concepts while not doing much putting them into action.
+For your next step, I recommend you <a href="https://teamtreehouse.com/tracks/front-end-web-development" target="blank">Team Treehouse's Front End Web Development online course</a>.
+Team Treehouse is highly reputable and has been a known name in the coding instruction industry for years.
+This course will review the basics as well as teach you how to apply your sharpened skills and actually BUILD things.
+These courses follow a subscription model, costing $25/ a month, but you also have the option of a 7 day free trial.
+Check it out and see if their teaching style works for you.
+I personally continue to find value in their lessons to this day.

+(note: Treehouse doesn't pay me either!
+Again, I have just really enjoyed taking their online courses in the past.)

+<h2>What About Coding Bootcamps?</h2>
+I have touched on the subject of <a href="http://luisrochadev.com/should-i-join-a-coding-bootcamp-in-2018/" target="_blank"> whether or not you should attend a coding bootcamp</a> in a previous blog post.
+I attended a coding bootcamp in 2015 and had a mostly positive experience.
+However, 3 years later the industry has expanded rather quickly, founders have sold or left their bootcamps, and many notable instructors that help establish a name for their bootcamps have moved on to new bootcamps and opportunities.
+You can not rely on the brand-name of a bootcamp anymore.
+I have and will always say that instructor lineage is the most important thing to look out for in a bootcamp.

+I hope to continue to elaborate on the subject more in the future, as it is near and dear to me.
+For now, I highly recommend you check out the <a href="https://cirr.org/data" target="_blank">Council on Integrity in Results Reporting's Data on Bootcamp Outcomes</a>.
+This is a comprehensive report on a given bootcamp's results verified by an independent audit.
+Participating bootcamp's must offer insights on how many students graduated on time, how many accepted a full-time job in the field within six months, their salaries, etc etc. It is the definitive way to vet a bootcamp and their quality of instruction.
+Don't see your bootcamp on their list?
+While not always a bad sign, this means that the particular bootcamp chose not to be a part of this audit and keep their outcomes classified information.
+It is up to you to decide whether or not this is a red flag.

+<h2>Further Reading</h2>
+<a href="http://a.co/d2Qh3y1" target="_blank">HTML and CSS by John Duckett</a>
+<a href="http://a.co/0WiSwad" target="_blank">JavasScript and JQuery by John Duckett</a>
+<a href="http://a.co/7Cfcree" target="_blank">JavaScript: The  Good Parts by Douglas Crockford</a>

 <h2>Conclusion</h2>
-It is important to bear in mind that the first phase of learning is about learning how to learn.
-Over the previous steps you have been exposing yourself to new skills and a new way of thinking and it's awesome that you've made it this far!
-You've picked up on foundational coding skills that I along with more experiened programmers use EVERY DAY on the job.
+Learning to code can be a frustrating and daunting experience - but it's also incredibly rewarding and it literally pays off!
+Over the previous steps you have been exposing yourself to new skills and a new way of thinking and it's awesome that you've made it this far.
+You've picked up on foundational coding basics that I along with more experienced programmers use EVERY DAY on the job.
+If you're serious about breaking into the industry and have committed yourself to the steps I've outlined in this post then you're already off to a great start.
-CONTINUE THIS SECTION LOUIE.

-For added inspiration, below is a link to my resume that got me my current job.
-Notice the way I follow the tactics above.
-And yes, I sent it off WITH A TYPO!
-Oops!
-Just goes to show you that a strong enough resume will get you an interview every time. <a href="http://luisrochadev.com/resume.pdf" target="_blank">Click here to see my winning resume.</a>

-I realize that there are more components towards getting you dream job and I plan to lay out a blueprint for you to help you land that job.
-Make sure you <a href="#mc_embed_signup" target="_blank">subscribe to my e-mail newsletter</a> or follow me on <a href="https://www.instagram.com/luisrochadev/" target="_blank">Instagram</a> or <a href="https://twitter.com/luisrochadev" target="_blank">Twitter</a> to keep up with my blog posts and get more tips towards accomplishing your dreams and getting that career that you already deserve.
+The journey from beginner to a hired web developer is long and no two are alike.
+I hope to help all those interested take important steps towards making that goal a reality.
+Make sure you <a href="#mc_embed_signup" target="_blank">subscribe to my e-mail newsletter</a> or follow me on <a href="https://www.instagram.com/luisrochadev/" target="_blank">Instagram</a> or <a href="https://twitter.com/luisrochadev" target="_blank">Twitter</a> to keep up with my blog posts and get more tips on how to break into the coding industry.
+I am always available to help with any questions <a href="mailto:luisrochadev@gmail.com"> via email</a>, so please don't hesitate to reach out.